guy-hartstein/syncforge/README.md

 # SyncForge

 A tool for managing software integrations and automating synchronized updates across multiple GitHub repositories using cloud coding agents (powered by Cursor Cloud Agents).
+SyncForge remembers implementation techniques for each integration and becomes better at managing your rollouts over time.
+It integrates with GitHub, Linear, and Cursor to fit into your existing stack.

 ---